 The 407 ETR has an innovative toll rate structure that allows for prices to be raised freely without prior authorisation from the Ontario Ministry of Transportation, provided that the traffic is maintained above a certain threshold.
-This system makes it possible for the Group to optimise revenues by adjusting toll fees to the time savings offered to drivers by the toll highway as shown by the asset's revenue compound annual growth rate of 6.9% for the 2009 to 2022 period.
+This system makes it possible for the Group to optimise revenues by adjusting toll fees to the time savings offered to drivers by the toll highway as shown by the asset's revenue compound annual growth rate of 7.3% for the 2009 to 2023 period.
 However, certain 407 ETR annual traffic levels are measured against annual minimum traffic thresholds, which are prescribed by Schedule 22 to the concession agreement and escalate annually up to a specified lane capacity.
+On 29 December 2023, the concession company announced a new toll rates schedule that increases the 407 ETR rates starting in February 2024.
 If annual traffic level measurements are below the corresponding traffic thresholds, amounts calculated under Schedule 22 are payable to the province in the following year, which could potentially offset any revenues raised in connection with traffic toll rates.
 For more information on the risks arising from the annual traffic thresholds prescribed by Schedule 22, see section entitled "Risk Factors-Risks Relating to the Group's Business-Risks relating to the Toll Roads Business Division-Reduced vehicle use on the toll roads operated by the Group's toll road concession companies may adversely impact the Group's business, results of operations and financial condition".